 Property tax notices

 Property tax notices for the current year are mailed to property owners during the third week of May.
-Property taxes are due and payable on the first business day in July each year.
+Property taxes are normally due and payable on the first business day in July each year.
+This year the penalty deadline has been extended to September 30, 2020 although early payment is encouraged.
 You are responsible for the taxes on your property, even if you have not received a tax notice.

 Outstanding Taxes and Penalties